 You know, I came across this band kind of by accident.
 And – at first – I thought them to be without much merit.
-In the beginning only, I’d like to stress.
-Not for this cold metal heart.
+Not a tune for this cold metal heart.
 Right?

 But how far from the truth!
-Listening to some of the songs I got hooked, very quickly convinced otherwise.
-Arven – the most amazing German almost girl band: A bunch of girls, plus Till, the lucky drummer.
+Music of Light has that knack to convince you otherwise, and quickly.
+An offering from Arven – the most amazing German almost girl band.
+A bunch of girls, plus Till, the lucky drummer.

-On the downward side, Music of Light sometimes lacks drive and energy, predictable with no surprises.
+On the downward side, Music of Light sometimes lacks drive and energy.
+And suffers from a certain predictability with no surprises.
 All of that is a little too quiet for my taste – I admit.
 The songs themselves, however, appear to be well written and even better executed.

-[Authors note: Arven officially disbanded in 2015.
+Arven officially disbanded in 2015.
 This band had great, great promise and I am saddened that things went the way they did.
-Let’s hope that they will reemerge one day in some way or form, unlikely as this may be.]
+Let’s hope that they will re-emerge one day in some way or form, unlikely as this may be.

 Record Rating: 7/10 | Label: Massacre Records | Web: –